Slide Away (Oasis song): Release

-It is featured on their debut album Definitely Maybe, on the "Whatever" single, and on the "Champagne Supernova" US single.
-Also in the Stop the Clocks interview, Noel claimed that he was told to release it as a fifth single from Definitely Maybe, but Gallagher refused, arguing, "You can't have five [singles] off a debut album."
-Furthermore, it is claimed to be Paul McCartney's favourite song by Oasis in the same interview.
+"Slide Away" is featured on Oasis' debut album Definitely Maybe, on the "Whatever" single, and on the "Champagne Supernova" US single.
+In the Stop the Clocks interview, Gallagher claimed that he was told to release it as a fifth single from Definitely Maybe, but he refused, arguing, "You can't have five [singles] off a debut album."

 A limited edition UK promotional CD was pressed to celebrate the band's success at the 1995 Brit Awards.
 The song is included on Oasis' best-of album Stop the Clocks in a slightly different mix; Noel's backing vocals during the bridge have been removed, and it's this version that has been included in reissues of Definitely Maybe since.

 Live performances

-Both of the Gallagher brothers claimed that the song should have been played more often at concerts, and although it was rarely played, it remains a fan favourite.
-However, it was included on the set list of the band's Dig Out Your Soul Tour.
+Both of the Gallagher brothers have stated that the song should have been played more often at concerts, and despite this it remains a favourite.
+It was ultimately included on the band's Dig Out Your Soul Tour setlist.
 It was described by guitarist Gem Archer as "the one for the fans".

-A live version recorded on 17 April 1995 at the Southend Cliffs Pavilion was included on the video album, Live by the Sea.
+A live version recorded on 17 April 1995 at the Southend Cliffs Pavilion was included on the video album Live by the Sea.

 A live version of the song was released in 2007 on the live album The Dreams We Have As Children by Noel Gallagher.

-Liam Gallagher has performed the song at his solo performances, most notably at the Glastonbury Festival and Reading and Leeds Festivals in 2017.
+Liam Gallagher has performed the song at his solo concerts, most notably at the Glastonbury Festival and Reading and Leeds Festivals in 2017 and 2024 respectively as well as his Definitely Maybe 30th Anniversary tour.

+The track is included on the setlist of Oasis' Live '25 Tour and a live version of the song performed in Cardiff on July 4 was released as a single.

 Reception

+"Slide Away" received critical acclaim and remains one of the band's most beloved tracks by both journalists and fans.

-While reviewing the Definitely Maybe album, NME writer Keith Cameron described "Slide Away" as "a completely heart-rending love song" that showed the band possessing "both the sweetness and tenderness to complement their well-proven hooligan qualities."
-Gibson Guitar.com listed the song as one of a ten of Noel's best guitar tracks.
-In the 11 May 2013 edition of NME, the song was listed at number 57 in the magazine's "The 100 Greatest Britpop Songs" list, and in 2019, it was ranked number 1 in a list of greatest Oasis songs by the same magazine.
+While reviewing the Definitely Maybe album, NME writer Keith Cameron described "Slide Away" as "a completely heart-rending love song" that showed the band possessing "both the sweetness and tenderness to complement their well-proven hooligan qualities".
+In his 5-star review of Definitely Maybe, Select critic Andrew Perry called the song a "vision of escape, love and happiness".

+NME ranked "Slide Away" at number 57 in its list of "The 100 Greatest Britpop Songs", and subsequently ranked it number 1 in its list of greatest Oasis songs.
+Paste ranked it number 1, The Guardian ranked it number 2, UPROXX ranked it number 3, The Independent ranked it number 8, and Rolling Stone ranked it number 11 in their respective lists of all-time greatest Oasis songs.
+GibsonGuitar.com also listed the song as one of Noel Gallagher's best guitar tracks.

+Gallagher claims it is Paul McCartney's favourite song by Oasis.